Honduras - Country Commercial Guide

 Overview

-Despite a severe disruption in the mobility industry due to a significant drop in vehicle miles traveled (VMT) amid the COVID-19 pandemic, the outlook for automotive aftermarket products is moderately positive.
-As the economic repercussions affect new car purchases, an aging car population continues to fuel demand for automotive aftermarket parts and accessories in Honduras.
-An estimated 70 percent of the total vehicle population, registered at over 2 million units in 2021, is at least five years old and in need of repair.
+The outlook for the automotive aftermarket sector is good.
+As the economy impacts new car purchases, an aging car population continues to fuel demand for automotive aftermarket parts and accessories in Honduras.
+An estimated 70 percent of the total vehicle population, registered at over 2.5 million units in 2022, is at least five years old and in need of repair.
 The number of motorized vehicles is predicted to double in five years’ time and the distances traveled should also increase due to an accelerated urban expansion.
 Growing consumer awareness over the importance of scheduled servicing and preventive maintenance is also influencing the market.

-Out of the total vehicle population circulating in Honduras in 2021, an estimated 35 percent are motorcycles, followed by pick-up trucks (23%); light duty passenger vehicles (23%): SUVs (7%); trucks (4%); buses (4%); heavy-duty vehicles (3%); other categories (1%).
+Out of the total number of vehicles circulating in Honduras in 2021, an estimated 35 percent are motorcycles, followed by pick-up trucks (23%); light duty passenger vehicles (23%): SUVs (7%); trucks (4%); buses (4%); heavy-duty vehicles (3%); other categories (1%).
 The introduction of U.S. manufactured vehicles has also increased significantly over recent years, providing greater opportunities for American exporters.
-Honduras has no local production of automotive parts and accessories.
+Honduras has some local production of automotive parts and accessories in the northern industrial capital near San Pedro Sula.
 The United States is one of the major suppliers in this sector, along with Japan, Taiwan, Korea, China, Brazil, Mexico, Germany, and the United Kingdom.

 Table: Automotive Aftermarket Market Size (million USD)